cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 ## Only queries are retried

-Any command that isn't a query, such as `cy.click()`, follows different rules than queries do.
+Any command that isn't a query, such as `.click()`, follows different rules than queries do.
 Cypress will retry any queries _leading up to_ a command, and retry any assertions _after_ a command, but commands themselves never retry - nor does anything leading up to them after they've resolved.

 Most commands are not retried because they could potentially change the state of the application under test.
 For example, Cypress will not retry the